quanterall/HaskellMaterials/basics/08-readert.md

    list of releases as well as the downloading of files and perhaps even when a file is **not** downloaded because it already exists.

+2. When the program in exercise 1 starts, start a thread via `async` that handles the logging in the program.
+Make it listen to a `TBMQueue` that takes some kind of logging event that you decide the structure of.
+When another thread wants to log something, it uses a utility function to put a message on the queue.
+Remember that `TBMQueue`s can be shared via your environment.

 #### Exercise notes (ReaderT)

 0. [getCurrentTime](https://hackage.haskell.org/package/rio-0.1.21.0/docs/RIO-Time.html#v:getCurrentTime)